aphiria/aphiria/README.md

 users/:userId/profile
 ```

-If you want to specify a default value, then you'd write
+If you want to specify a default value, then you'd write:

 ```php
 users/:userId=me/profile